rwuthric/docker-tutorial/docker/ex1/README.md

 To quit the runtime, we use simply the `exit` command.
 Once our runtime closed, we can check with `docker ps --all` that our docker container is no longer present (because we used the `--rm` option to launch it).

 ## Cleaning up
-At the end of this exerice it is a good practice to clean up our docker.
+At the end of this exercise it is a good practice to clean up our docker.
 Check with `docker ps --all` that no undesired containers are present and remove them if needed with `docker rm`.

 We can as well remove our docker image we created.
 With
 ```